 CLICK Here to download the online application instruction manual.

 CLICK Here to go to a test application sample.
 User name is TestAgencyUWLS.
 Password is: pwd123

 WARNING: The online application platform closes promptly at 5 pm on September 30.
 UWLS will not accept hand-delivered, paper applications.

 Step 4 – Committee Review

-Since UWLS grants are highly competitive (meaning that UWLS receives more requests than funds available), the Community Investment Committee scores all grant applications.
+Since UWLS grants are highly competitive (meaning that UWLS receives more requests than funds available), the Community Investment Committee reviews and scores all grant applications.
 The committee is composed of board members, community leaders, and United Way staff.
-The committee uses a template to score each application based the following criteria:
+The committee uses a template to score each application based on the following criteria:

 - Does the program fit one of United Way’s pillars–Education, Health, or Financial Stability?

 - Does the program help accomplish United Way’s strategic goals?